GitauHarrison/notes/unit_testing/unit_testing_in_python.md

 ======================================= 1 passed in 0.03s  =====================================
 ```

-The `pytest` command intelligently knows where to look for to get the test file.
-As mentioned above, it assumes any file with the word "test" in it, either in the current directory or subdirectories, containes unit tests.
+The `pytest` command intelligently knows where to look to get the test file.
+As mentioned above, it assumes any file with the word "test" in it, either in the current directory or subdirectories, contains unit tests.

 The test passes, as you can see above.
-But what happends when there is a failure?
+But what happens when there is a failure?
 To deliberately make the test fail, let us update our test file as follows:

 ```python
 # test_prime_number.py